r0b2g1t/k3s-cluster-on-oracle-cloud-infrastructure/README.md

-#  Free K3s Cluster the Oracle Cloud Infrastructure
+# Free K3s Cluster on the Oracle Cloud Infrastructure

 The motivation of this project is to provide a K3s cluster with four nodes fully automatically, which is composed only of always free infrastructure resources.
 The deployment will be done Terraform and the user-data scripts which installs K3s automatically and build up the cluster.